How to Increase Website Traffic: 10 Simple Strategies

 3. Do Not Send Web Traffic to Others by Accident

 The owners of gamil.com do not seem to be willing to sell the domain to Google.
-No matter how powerful Google may be or even if the offer to buy gamil.com was so large, gamil.com remains in the hands of its original owners.
-The domain URL of gamil.com gets enormous daily web traffic from Internet users typing the name of gmail incorrectly.
+No matter how powerful Google may be, gamil.com remains in the hands of its original owners.
+The domain URL of gamil.com gets enormous daily web traffic from Internet users typing the name of Gmail incorrectly.

-When starting a new website, the recommendation is to make a new brand word that did not previously exist, make a new spelling, and then register as many misspelled entries of Internet users as possible.
+When starting a new website, it’s best to make a new brand word that did not previously exist, make a new spelling, and then register as many misspelt entries of Internet users as possible.

-The search engine Google a few years back, made a move to rank websites based on localization.
-This infuriated website owners who spent lots of money making their generic word websites have a high ranking, because they went down in ranking and the local websites went up.
+A few years back Google made a move to rank websites based on localization.
+This infuriated website owners who spent lots of money making their generic websites have a high ranking, because they lost out on traffic.

 For example, if a person lives in Brighton, UK and they use the Google search engine to look for insurance, it is now more likely that a Brighton-based insurance agency comes up at the top rank than insurance.com.

 This move by Google to prioritize local searches over generic ones created an opportunity for small or local businesses to compete with their international rivals.
 In fact, in some ways it’s actually a lot easier to rank for local SEO.

 This is because so much of local ranking is made up of having a great Google My Business profile:

 This makes it easy to rank for local searches, as long as your Google My Business profile is completed, and your GMB tags are optimised for keywords with a high volume and a local search intent.